maptv/decalendar/docs/decalendar.md

 - the last 5 days in non-leap years and the last 6 days in leap years do not have a positive dek index
 - the first day in leap years do not have a negative pent index
 - the last day in leap years do not have a positive pent index

-#### Counting days by sevens

-Keeping track of every 7th day is also possible with decimal day indexes, but it may take a little practice.
-Subtracting 3 from the last digit of the current day index can tell us the last digit of the day index 7 days from now.
-For example, if the last digit of the current day index is 8, the last digit of the day index will be 5 (8-3) in 7 days.
-If the last digit of the current day index is less than 3, we add 10 to the difference.
-For example, if the last digit of the current day index is 1, the last digit of the day index will be 8 (1-3+10).
-After Day 357 in non-leap years we need to add 1 instead of subtracting 3.
-After Day 358 in leap years, we need to add 2 instead of subtracting 3.

-When performing this calculation in your head, it may be helpful to visualize a ring with 10 points numbered 0 through 9.
-Moving three points from point 1, we cross over point 0 and 9 to arrive at point 8.
-Instead mental calculations, it’s also possible to use an illustration, a physical ring, a calculator, or our fingers.

-The key to doing decimal date calculations on our fingers is to use a zero-based numbering system for our fingers.
-The recommended system is to number fingers from left to right with palms facing down as would be went typing or playing piano:
-- 0: left pinky
-- 1: left ring finger
-- 2: left middle finger
-- 3: left pointing finger
-- 4: left thumb
-- 5: right thumb
-- 6: right pointing finger
-- 7: right middle finger
-- 8: right ring finger
-- 9: right pinky

- To do the calculation above on our fingers, we would start on the ring finger of our left hand and move to the left, counting our left pinky as one, our right pinky as two, and settling on right ring finger as three.
-The number that corresponds to our right ring finger is 8.

- Some people may prefer to number fingers with their palms facing them:
-- 0: left thumb
-- 1: left pointing finger
-- 2: left middle finger
-- 3: left ring finger
-- 4: left pinky
-- 5: right pinky
-- 6: right ring finger
-- 7: right middle finger
-- 8: right pointing finger
-- 9: right thumb

- It is also possible to number fingers from right to left.
-The lists below are the same as above except in reverse order:
-- 0: right pinky
-- 1: right ring finger
-- 2: right middle finger
-- 3: right pointing finger
-- 4: right thumb
-- 5: left thumb
-- 6: left pointing finger
-- 7: left middle finger
-- 8: left ring finger
-- 9: left pinky

-- 0: right thumb
-- 1: right pointing finger
-- 2: right middle finger
-- 3: right ring finger
-- 4: right pinky
-- 5: left pinky
-- 6: left ring finger
-- 7: left middle finger
-- 8: left pointing finger
-- 9: left thumb

-#### Counting days by thirties

-For tracking lunar phases, menstrual cycles, and months, it can be helpful to count days by 30.
-Adding 30 to the day index is easy, but we can easily move from one year to another.
-If we obtain a day index greater than the highest day index in the year, we can simply subtract the number of days in the current year to get the index in the next year.
-To count by a different number, such as 28, we would use the approach above and then subtract 2.

-### Introduction to hexatrigesimal and quadrasexagesimal

-The counting by thirties approach described directly above can be modified to work for heks and quints, but Decalendar includes a hexatrigesimal day index to aid with counting and indexing heks and quints.

-Hexatrigesimal (base36) is an encoding that includes all ten single-digit numbers and all 26 uppercase letters in the English alphabet.
-Every 36 days the first character of the base36 day index increments.
-The base36 day index is often provided along with a quadrasexagesimal (base64) year in a format called `64-36`.
-For example, the first day of year 2000 in the `64-36` format is `VG+00` or `VG-A6`, while the last day of that year is `VG+A5` or `VG-01`.

-The `64-36` date format can be combined with a base64 time in a format called `64-36-b64`.
-For example, quarterday on the first day of 2000 would `VG+00.66e` or `VG-A6.IJu`.
-These formats are very compact and base64 time has a particular use in the Declock system, but for now we will focus on how to use base36 to determine the indexes of heks and quints.

-### Hexatrigesimal date calculations

-#### Obtaining hek indexes

-The first character of the base36 day index is the hek index.
-The only caveat to this rule is that after Day 359, the base36 day index will start with an A, and the range of hek indexes to be 0-9.
-If we allowed for the existence of a Hek A, 30 or 31 out of its 36 days would be from the subsequent year.
-For this reason, days after Day 359 have a negative hek index, but not have a positive hek index.
-Negative hek indexes range from -1 to -10.
-Hek -10 ends before the first 5 days of non-leap year and before the first 6 days of leap years.

-#### Obtaining Quint Indexes

-The base36 day indexes of quints follow a clear pattern that is apparent when we list the Quint indexes alongside their base36 day index ranges:
-- 0: 00-20
-- 1: 21-41
-- 2: 42-62
-- 3: 63-83
-- 4: 83-A4

-To obtain the base36 day index ranges above we plug the quint index as `q` into the equations below:
-- the first day is `20 * q + q`, and
-- the last day is `20 + 20 * q + q`.

-The result of this last equation for Quint 4 is 104, which we translate into A4.
-Leap days have a base36 index of A5.
-If leap days started a new quint, 72 out of 73 of its days would be in the subsequent year.
-For this reason, Quint indexes should only range from 0 to 4.
-Leap days do not have a positive Quint index, but are included in Quint -1.
-Conversely, the first day of leap years is not included in Quint -5.
-In non-leap years, all days have both a positive and negative quint index.

-### Quadrasexagesimal Time Calculations

-The [Introduction to hexatrigesimal and quadrasexagesimal]() section above showed a format called `64-36-b64` that combines a base64 year, a base36 day index, and a base64 time.
-To explain the quadrasexagesimal time, we will use the following analogy.

-Imagine you’re a DJ playing a 58.9824-minute-long music set.
-Your setlist has 64 hit songs in it, each hit is 55.296 seconds long and has 64 beats.
-The entire set has 4096 beats and the tempo remains constant throughout the set at 69.4̅ (69⁴/₉ or 625/9) beats per minute.

-Your first performance goes so well that you are asked to repeat your set in a loop enough times to fill an entire day with music!
-Playing at the same tempo as before, our daylong performance will have 100,000 beats and 1562.5 hits.
-We can fit all 100,000 of those beats into 3 digits if we use base64.
-The first digit tells us what set we are on, the second digit is the hit, and the last digit is beat.

-Over the course of the day it is unlikely that anyone in the audience would notice that each song is 4.704 seconds less than a minute or that the entire set is 1.0176 minutes less than an hour.
-To bring this analogy back to the real world, we can use 64-beat hits instead of minutes and 4096-beat sets instead of hours only be off by less than 5 seconds per minute and about a minute per hour.
-Unlike minutes and hours, hits and sets are based on beats and thus work within the Declock system.

-The

 ## Dekdays